 Students become familiar with counseling techniques to address the cultural context of relationships between and within groups, as well as issues and trends in a culturally diverse society.
 A comprehensive treatment of diversity factors including age, ethnicity, nationality, spirituality, gender, sexual orientation, mental and physical characteristics, and socioeconomic status included.
 The counselor's role in social justice and client advocacy are investigated.
-Prerequisites: CON 610 or concurrent with 610 and instructor's consent.
-2018-2019 Graduate Bulletin -61-
+Prerequisites: graduate standing.

-CON 711 Academic and Career Planning
+CON 711 Academic and Career Planning and Development